rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 ><CITE>publié le 9 thermidor l'an 2e de la Rép. f.
 [27 July 1794]</CITE>
 >(*Comment*: Date follows French Revolutionary calendar)

 <a name="5.23.31.7">5.23.31.7</a> **Multiple adjustments or additions**.
 If the date of publication requires more than a single adjustment or addition, provide all the supplied information within the same set of square brackets.
-Make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) for source of supplied dates (see [5.24.36.6](/DCRMR/ppdm/Note-on-publication-statement/#5.24.36.6)).
+Always make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) for source of supplied dates (see [5.24.36.6](/DCRMR/ppdm/Note-on-publication-statement/#5.24.36.6)).

 >Example:
 >Date of publication: <CITE>MDCXIII [1613, that is, 1693]</CITE>